MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/overview-service-scenario.md

 3. [Add tags, automatically and manually](#use-intelligence-to-boost-productivity), and learn how automated intention analysis can help triage incoming posts.
 Let [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] do some of your work for you.

-4. [Save time on repetitive tasks](#create-support-cases-in-includepncrmshortestincludespn-crm-shortestmd-from-social-posts).
-Create new case records in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] directly from a post within [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

-5. [Collaborate with your team](#establish-workflows-and-collaborate-with-other-users) and make sure they address the right customer issue with the intended priority.
+4. [Collaborate with your team](#establish-workflows-and-collaborate-with-other-users) and make sure they address the right customer issue with the intended priority.

 > [!NOTE]
 > Some of these capabilities can be automated. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Route posts using automation rules](automation-rules.md)